JuanSierra/scrapenstat/README.md

 D3 work credits to [@zakariachowdhury](https://github.com/zakariachowdhury)

 # Disclaimer
+* **Hits** refers to the number of posts a keyword is mentioned for a particular month.
+This value could give you any notion of importance but is not the intent to reflects any kind of statistical meaning.
-* Defined all the keywords manually based on only one month.
-Any additions are available from modifying configuration ([config.yml](https://github.com/JuanSierra/scrapenstat/blob/master/data/config.yml)).
+* I defined all the keywords manually based on the data I get from only a single month (october 2018).
+Any additions are available from modifying the configuration ([config.yml](https://github.com/JuanSierra/scrapenstat/blob/master/data/config.yml)).
 * Categorization was done also arbitrary and you are invited to re arrange groups in a more interesting way.
 * I Used a mixed strategy to get the most reliable data from the job posts content, we are talking about natural language so the process is open to have a minimum error.